 There is no toilet inside Rebel Pasta.
 Conveniently, the nearest one is right next door.
 Leave the restaurant and turn right.
 Make another right to go down the corridor behind the restaurant to get to the public mall toilets.

 It’s obvious what the focus is at Rebel Pasta.
 Despite the name, there are just five different types on offer: spaghetti, pappardelle, ravioli, macaroni and lasagne.
 The small handful of meat-based mains on the menu don’t have huge amounts of carbs on the side, which seems deliberate.

 Click on menu pictures to enlarge

 Unlike most other Italian restaurants, filtered water is free.
-It’s easiest to grab a bottle and glasses yourself from the central counter.
+It’s easiest to grab a bottle and glasses yourself from the shelves.

 We ordered a Tango (RM29) antipasti to start.
 This platter is meant for two people, but it’s small enough for one person who isn’t that hungry.
 Four strips of smoked salmon with mild ricotta crumbled on top go well with the two 5cm pieces of lightly toasted focaccia.
 The pickled fruit was very sweet chunks of pineapple dusted with a hint of cinnamon.
 These are a perfect little finisher to save for after your meal if you don’t intend to get a slice of cake.